| Title: | Bayesian Sparse Estimation of a Covariance Matrix |

 where are the initial posterior samples,

-denotes the generalized threshodling operator given as
+is a positive real number, and denotes the generalized threshodling operator given as

-is a generalized thresholding function.
+where is the element of and is a generalized thresholding function.

 For more details, see Lee and Lee (2023).